Concepts

 Use in taxation and social systems

-- taxes assessed on income
+- taxes are assessed on income

 - contributions may apply to earnings

-- different components treated differently
+- different components may be treated differently

-Differences across countries
+Differences across systems

 - definition of earnings